urmilshroff/webscraper/README.md

-# netscraper
+# NetScraper

-A BS4 scraper to find info about anyone on the Internet.
+A BeautifulSoup 4 scraper to find info about you (or anyone) on the Internet.